McNamara's Band: Original lyrics

 And said he'd never heard the like of "McNamara's Band."

-Three Jester's version
+Three Jesters' version

 The Three Jesters' version is different: The politics of "Ould Ireland" are removed; the words are made more "Irish," e.g. "Me name is..." rather than "My name is...;" and stereotypes are added in the final lines to make the selection essentially a comedy song.

 Oh!, me name is McNamara.
 I'm the Leader of the Band.

 Although we're few in numbers, we're the finest in the land.